izure1/klaf/README.md

 ## Performance Test

 The test result is the average value from 10 attempts.

+`tissue-roll` supports two databases, and this test tested the core functions of data reading/writing of the two databases.
+Therefore, it's not a perfect test result, but it's enough to show the time complexity.

 If you're adding data to the database in real-time, the results would be as follows:

 ### WRITE